Skip to main content

 Instructions

-• Using a stand mixer fitted with a paddle, mix shortening and powder sugar for 2 minutes on speed 2 and 1 minute on speed 6.
+• Using a stand mixer fitted with a paddle, mix shortening and powdered sugar for 2 minutes on speed 2 and 1 minute on speed 6.

-• For Chocolate Pasta: add 1 teaspoon (1.5 grams) of baking cocoa and 1/3 of pasta in mixer bowl, mix for additional 1 minute on speed 4.
+• Make the Chocolate Pasta: Add one teaspoon of baking cocoa to one part of the pasta mixture in mixer bowl.
+Mix for 1 minute on speed 4.
 Remove from mixer, cover and set aside.
-Scrape bowl clean.
+Clean bowl.

-• For Pink Pasta: add 1/4 teaspoon of pink food-grade color and 1/3 of pasta to mixer bowl; mix for additional 1 minute on speed 4.
+• Make the Pink Pasta: Add ¼ teaspoon pink food coloring and one part of the pasta mixture to mixer bowl.
+Mix for 1 minute on speed 4.
 Remove from mixer, cover and set aside.
-Scrape bowl clean.
+Clean bowl.

 • Mix on speed 6 until dough is very smooth, soft and elastic, about 15-18 minutes; stop mixer and scrape dough down if needed during mixing.